 Walk on two Continents at Þingvellir National Park

-Þingvellir National park is the first stop on the infamous Gold Circle tour and the perfect place to start.
+Þingvellir National Park is the first stop on the infamous Golden Circle tour and the perfect place to start.
 This national park is one of the most sought out tourist stops in Iceland and is the only UNESCO World Heritage Site on the mainland of Iceland.
 Although it appears to be a national park like many others in the world, Þingvellir national park offers much more.

 This national park holds both historical and geographic significance that is very interesting.
 Historically Þingvellir had been a meeting place where Icelandic disputes were settled, starting in 930 AD.
 Today, it is the longest-running, and still operating parliament in the world.